Tito García González is an exceptional musician, who has a simply incredible level and a very interesting and original work.

 His latest albums "Quixote in New York" and "Retro-Garde" have received the "Melómano de Oro" Award, the Five Star category from Ritmo Magazine (2018), and have been reviewed as recommended albums by Melómano Magazine (2020).

-In the season 2021-22 he will premiere in the Chamber Music Cycle of the Picasso Museum his latest composition for piano "Gea, Primus Circumdedisti me" commissioned by the Consortium of the Philharmonic Orchestra of Malaga to commemorate the 500th anniversary of the first circumnavigation of the world.
-He also will close the Piano Podium Cycle in Bremen (Germany) with some of Beethoven's sonatas to commemorate its 250th anniversary, cancelled during the pandemic of 2020.
+In the season 2021-22 he has premiered in the Chamber Music Cycle of the Picasso Museum his latest composition for piano "Gea, Primus Circumdedisti me" commissioned by the Consortium of the Philharmonic Orchestra of Malaga to commemorate the 500th anniversary of the first circumnavigation of the world.